sdiehl/wiwinwlh/tutorial.md

 JSON
 ----

 Aeson is library for efficient parsing and generating JSON.
+It is the canonical JSON library for handling JSON.

 ```haskell
 decode :: FromJSON a => ByteString -> Maybe a